CamFlow/documentation/docs/query.md

 sudo camflow -a false
 ```

-We turned on and off whole-system provenance capture.
-We know run:
+Those commands turned on and off whole-system provenance capture.
+You now run:
 ```
 dmesg
 ```
-We should see a list of edges and vertices.
+You should see a list of edges and vertices.